okratitan/web/content/resume.md

 **Stephen Houston**
 **Business Systems Analyst**

 My goal is to further my career in a field that I have come to love.
 Technology is constantly growing and presents a challenge to remain current and understand the evolving needs of those who use it.
-As a student with a degree in business, I understand the bridge between technology and business and how crucial technology is to the modern work environment.
+As an engineer with a degree in business, I understand the bridge between technology and business and how crucial technology is to the modern work environment.

 **Education**